 Reminders and rewards are very important strategies to achieving a more positive working environment.
 Daily motivational reminders like canvas prints by https://printsuccess.co are things which can improve the working place significantly.

 The Quality performance category focuses on the healthcare processes, outcomes, and patient experiences of care within 6 categories: Effectiveness, Safety, Efficiency, Patient-Centered, Equitable, and Timely.

 Hospitals that successfully demonstrate improvements in the quality of care not only avoid reimbursement penalties, but also may be eligible for potential bonuses.

 Data interoperability solutions help to enhance care quality by providing reliable access to accurate, up-to-date patient health information at the point of care.
 The quality and accessibility of healthcare data directly impacts the efficiency, effectiveness, and safety of care delivery.
 Often this information resides in multiple information systems and is stored in different formats, complicating data exchange.

 Improvement Activities – 15% of overall score

 The Improvement Activities performance category focuses on rewarding innovation and improvement activities that contribute to care quality.
-It is important for providers to embrace innovation in order to expand care coordination, improve patient engagement in care, enable clinician and patient shared decision-making, implement patient safety practices, and expand practice access.
+It is important for providers to embrace innovation in order to expand care coordination, improve patient engagement, enable clinician and patient shared decision-making, implement patient safety practices, and expand practice access.

 Interoperability is essential in enabling clinicians, physicians from various specialties, and other members of the care team to access comprehensive data no matter where the patient receives care.
 The combination of information and expertise creates a strong foundation for care coordination.
 Additionally, the aggregation of patient data from across the entire continuum of care can help reduce the burden on communities by improving population health through initiatives such as social determinants of health.